 Additional months cost just £50 per month for all stairlift types.
 A comprehensive parts and labour warranty is included for the duration of the rental, with a 24 hr on call service.

 VAT is, in theory, chargeable on stairlifts but many people can get an exemption to reduce or remove it entirely.
 If you have a chronic health condition or are registered disabled, you can claim an exemption from all VAT.
 If you don’t meet those criteria but are over 60 you’ll pay just 5% VAT.

 To claim either VAT exemption you’ll need to complete a declaration form which your stairlift company will be able to give you.

 Can I get a grant for my stairlift?

 Quite possibly.
 Help is available for many people from numerous sources:

 Disabled Facilities Grants (DSGs) are arranged through your local council.
-They are means-tested on all income and savings above £6,000 but can be worth up to £30,000 in England (they are also available for many home improvements other than stairlifts).
+They are means tested on all income and savings above £6,000 but can be worth up to £30,000 in England (they are also available for many home improvements other than stairlifts).
 The council will need to approve the work and decisions can take up to 6 months.

-Independence at Home is a charity that works to “help improve independence, comfort, safety, dignity and quality of life for people with long-term illness and disability.”
+Independence at Home is a charity which works to “help improve independence, comfort, safety, dignity and quality of life for people with long-term illness and disability.”
 Grants average £360 for qualifying applicants and can be put towards the cost of a stairlift

 SSAFA, the armed forces charity offers help for veterans with a range of needs including mobility.